 7. Not Following Google's Guidelines

 This is both quite technical and too often overlooked by business owners and marketers alike.
-We get it, when you're a general contractor, your work is in the field.
-You have architects, engineers, electricians, permit expediters, and a myriad of other 3rd parties to worry about every day.
-How can anyone in this business be reasonably expected to keep up with Google's Webmaster guidelines?..
+We get it, when you're a business owner, you have a myriad of critical items to worry about every day.
+How can anyone be reasonably expected to keep up with Google's Webmaster guidelines?..
 Yet, simple mistakes like ignoring name equivalencies or setting your service area beyond 2h of drive time can really hurt your search rankings, and even get you suspended by Google.

 Other key elements include making sure your business hours are correct and following Google Maps guidelines for listing your physical location, if you have one.